longpdo/neumorphism/README.md

 ### Personalize and Customize

+#### _config.yml

-1: Edit `_config.yml` to personalize your site.
+Edit `_config.yml` to personalize your site.
 For documentation, refer to [docs/config.md](https://github.com/longpdo/neumorphism/blob/master/docs/config.md).

+#### Github Metadata Plugin

-1.1: If you want to automatically have your Github repositories pulled for the *Open Source Projects* section, then you also need to authenticate yourself for the Github Metadata plugin to work.
+If you want to automatically have your Github repositories pulled for the *Open Source Projects* section, then you also need to authenticate yourself for the Github Metadata plugin to work.

 You need to generate a new personal access token on GitHub: